Skip to main content

 DNS resolution

-The Telepresence DNS resolver is dynamically configured to resolve names using the namespaces of currently active intercepts.
-Processes running locally on the desktop will have network access to all services in the such namespaces by service-name only.
+The Telepresence DNS resolver is dynamically configured to resolve names using the namespaces currently managed by the Traffic Manager.
+Processes running locally on the desktop will have network access to all services in the currently connected namespace by service-name only, and to other managed namespaces using service-name.namespace.

 See this demonstrated below, using the quick start's sample app services.

-No intercepts are currently running, we'll connect to the cluster and list the services that can be intercepted.
+We'll connect to a namespace in the cluster and list the services that can be intercepted.

 Connecting to traffic manager...